iluvjava/LassoPath.jl/README.md

 2. solve it with different parameters of lambda, with a warm start on the solver.

 **Problem**:
-* This is going to be slow because the solver is single threaded, and not an interior points based method, it's a much general one, it's an ADMM based conic programming solver.
-An QP might be more better for Lasso type of problem.
+* This is going to be slow because the solver is single threaded (COSMO supports multi-threading, but they claim it's not too stable), and it's not an interior points based method, it's a much general one, it's an ADMM based conic programming solver.
+An QP solver might be more better for Lasso type of problem.

 * It's kinda redundant because it modifies the model for the solver each time.